Narasimman-V/pagination-x/README.md

 #### 5.2.3 list ##

-This is a mandatory attribute.
-The list of JSON objects to be displayed is passed to it.
+This is a not mandatory attribute.
+This is an option for doing POCs quickly with hard-coded JSON list.
+The list of JSON objects to be displayed is assigned to it.

 #### 5.2.4 columns ##